Market Growth, Outreach, and Evaluation

 Visit the Foundation Center Directory to search for private foundations in your state– you’ll be surprised how many there are!
 Here are some of the federal grant opportunities that your farmers market might be eligible for:

-- USDA Agricultural Marketing Service’s Farmers Market Promotion Program (FMPP) offers grants of up to $100,000 to help improve and expand farmers markets (note: FMPP was not offered in 2013; and its availability is pending funding in the Farm Bill).
+- USDA Agricultural Marketing Service’s Farmers Market Promotion Program (FMPP) offers grants of up to $100,000 to help improve and expand farmers markets.

 - USDA Risk Management Agency’s Community Outreach and Assistance Partnerships offers funding for partnership agreements to fund projects that provide information and training for limited resource, socially disadvantaged and other traditionally under-served farmers and ranchers